Grumman F-14 Tomcat: Engines

 The F-14A was initially equipped with two Pratt & Whitney TF30-P-412A (or JTF10A) augmented turbofan engines, each rated at 20,900 lb (93 kN) of static uninstalled thrust, which enabled the aircraft to attain a maximum speed of Mach 2.34.
 The F-14 would normally fly at a cruising speed for reduced fuel consumption, which was important for conducting lengthy patrol missions.
 The rectangular air inlets for the engines were equipped with movable ramps and bleed doors to meet the different airflow requirements of the engine from take-off to maximum supersonic speed.
 Variable nozzles were also fitted to the engine's exhaust.
 Late production F-14A had the improved TF30-P-414A engines.
 The Navy had originally planned to replace the TF30 with the Pratt & Whitney F401, the naval variant of the F-15's F100 engine, but this plan was ultimately canceled due to costs and reliability problems.

 The performance of the TF30 engine became an object of criticism.
 John Lehman, Secretary of the Navy in the 1980s, told the U.S. Congress that the TF30/F-14 combination was "probably the worst engine/airframe mismatch we have had in years" and that the TF30 was "a terrible engine"; 28% of all F-14 accidents were attributed to the engine.
+The TF30 was originally designed for the flight envelope of bomber applications, so in air combat they proved extremely susceptible to compressor stalls especially at a high angle of attack and during rapid throttle transients or above 30000 ft, which could easily result in loss of control, severe yaw oscillations, and could lead to an unrecoverable flat spin.
 A high frequency of turbine blade failures led to the reinforcement of the entire engine bay to limit damage from such failures.
-The engines also had proved to be extremely susceptible to compressor stalls especially at high AoA and during rapid throttle transients or above 30000 ft, which could easily result in loss of control, severe yaw oscillations, and could lead to an unrecoverable flat spin.
 At specific altitudes, exhaust produced by missile launches could cause an engine compressor stall.
 This led to the development of a bleed system that temporarily blocks the frontal intake ramp and reduces engine power during missile launch.